 By staying vigilant and taking these proactive steps, you can defend your business and help ensure your customers, employees and partners enjoy a happy holiday season free from cyberattacks.

-Webinar: Keep Your Business Safe This Holiday Season
+On-Demand Webinar: How To Stay Safe This Holiday Season

 1IBM, Cost of a Data Breach Report, 2023.

 2Cybersecurity & Infrastructure Security Agency (CISA), Ransomware Awareness for Holidays and Weekends, 2022.

 4Netscout, DDoS Threat Intelligence Report ISSUE 11, 2023.